 Let’s explore how the Double-Double Pikake is formed — step by step, shell by shell — and why this style holds such a special place in Niʻihau’s traditional artistry.

-How the Double-Double Pikake Style Is Made
+The Shape and Flow of the Double-Double Pikake Style

 Understanding the Difference Between Single, double and Double-Double Pikake